Jan9103/atrea/docs/slow_start.md

   * Why?
     * Trolls sometimes solo-raid.
     * You can find gold, but often small streamers are new.
-    * If you target big streamers you probably don't want to waste resources on "tiny" streamer, which raid with 5 people into a 5k viwer channel.
+    * If you target big streamers you probably don't want to waste resources on "tiny" streamer, which raid with 5 people into a 5k viewer channel.
 * `--max-raidsize <NUMBER>`: Maximum raid-size to follow.
   * Default: [usize::MAX](https://doc.rust-lang.org/std/primitive.usize.html#associatedconstant.MAX) (essentially infinite, since `atrea-collector` will crash if this is exceeded)
   * This is intended for searching "small" streamers.
     * Sometimes 100k streamers raid 50 streamers and it trickles up/down (10 -> 20 -> 100 -> 500 -> 10k).
     * Big streamers raid big streamers, so once one is joined all will be joined quite quickly.
     * Especially with `-j` big streamers have a big impact on cpu-usage and disk.
-(10 viewers vs 100k viwers => 10_000x)
+(10 viewers vs 100k viewers => 10_000x)
       * It is still manageable, but why waste resources on useless data?
 * `--stdout-sent`: Log sent commands to stdout (mainly for debugging)
-* `--stdout-recieved`: Log recieved commands to stdout (mainly for debugging and extremely spammy)
+* `--stdout-recieved`: Log received commands to stdout (mainly for debugging and extremely verbose)

 **channel-list-file:**
-A newline seperated list of channels, which should be starting point for the data-collection.
+A newline separated list of channels, which should be starting point for the data-collection.
 This should be channels you like.
 From my experience a size of 20-100 is ideal, but this also depends on stream-frequency, etc.